 Fortunately, there’s another option.
 Some of the most useful connectivity and convenience technologies can be added to older cars with nearly the same ease-of-use and functionality as OE (original equipment) systems.
 Among these add-ons, the most popular and essential feature is Bluetooth.
 And since Bluetooth has been around for years, it’s dead simple to integrate and is extraordinarily versatile.

 Within your vehicle, Bluetooth can be used for voice calls (channeling the phone’s audio through your car’s speakers) or to stream music from your smartphone.
 Some systems are limited to calls, but the majority of aftermarket units can connect both voice and music.
 As you can imagine, Bluetooth integration can significantly reduce driver distraction, making it a fundamental tool for just about anyone.
 In fact, most states have laws that require hands-free calling while driving.

 With this in mind, let’s review the three ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.

 Option 1: Universal systems

-If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit.
+If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit, such as the iClever Himbox HB01.
 As the name implies, these standalone units work in just about any car thanks to a built-in speaker and microphone.
 Many of these systems clip onto your sun visor or can be mounted wherever you’d like with suction cups or tape.

 There are pros and cons to these systems.
 On the plus side, many universal kits can be easily moved from vehicle to vehicle, so if you do a lot of car swapping and don’t want to pay for multiple units, you can just take the device with you.
 Unfortunately, systems that don’t wire into your factory audio unit won’t be able to integrate with your phone’s music apps.